 Like-exchanges enable taxpayers to defer the tax on the sale of real estate by replacing it with a ‘like-kind’ asset that has equal or higher value and equity of the relinquished equity.
 Please note that unlike the OZ investment discussed below, the tax is only deferred and will become payable when the replacement property is disposed of (unless another like-kind property is purchased).

-There are many tax strategies to explore when it comes to owning the real estate where your restaurants operate.
+There are many tax strategies to explore when it comes to owning the real estate where your restaurant or business operates.
 These strategies can not only save you money but also defer taxes and boost your cash flow.
 Reach out to your GBQ advisor with questions.